If you’re looking for information on the best inversion table for the money, you’ve come to the right page.

 User weight – The maximum user weight for this model is 600 pounds

 Warranty – It comes with a 1-year warranty

-One of few home-use non-motorized inversion tables on the market, with this versatile model you can position yourself face-down for inversion therapy and massage sessions, or face-up to do ab exercises.
+With this versatile model, one of few home-use non-motorized inversion tables on the market, you can position yourself face-down for inversion therapy and massage sessions or face-up to do ab exercises.

-It is also one of the most comfortable courtesy of a plush foam back support, cushy knee and thigh supports, and luxurious crescent-shaped head/face rest.
+It is also one of the most comfortable, courtesy of a plush foam back support, padded knee and thigh supports, and a luxurious crescent-shaped head/face rest.

-The table’s arched handlebars are easy-to-grip and access.
+The table’s arched handlebars are easy to grip and reach.
 Softly textured rear and front-facing ankle supports will further enhance the comfort of your sessions.
-The supports are operated using a lock latch system, ensuring your safety.
+The supports incorporate a lock latch system, ensuring your safety.

 The only downside of this model is that it doesn’t fold for storage, so you will need to find a space for it and leave it there.

 The Body Champ IT8070 Inversion Table will suit you if you are looking for a basic, comfortable-to-use, safe and affordable model.